Community Property Laws in Arizona

 In that case, the Appellate Court held that a spouse’s signing of a Disclaimer Deed to purchase a home during the marriage was enforceable such that the spouse who signed the Disclaimer Deed at the time the home was purchased waived any community property interest in that home; thereby making the home the other spouse’s sole and separate property.

-Arizona court’s also recognize the creation of a community lien against a spouse’s sole and separate property whenever community money or effort was used to increase the value of that sole and separate property.
-You may wish to read our article on the creation and valuation of community liens, as well as the counter argument of “fair compensation” to defeat such community property liens in sole and separate property.
+Arizona courts also recognize the creation of a community lien against a spouse’s sole and separate property whenever community money or effort was used to increase the value of that sole and separate property.
+You may wish to read our article on the creation and evaluation of community liens, as well as the counter argument of “fair compensation” to defeat such community property liens in the sole and separate property.

 Spouses in Arizona are permitted to change the legal characterization of their property either intentionally or unintentionally.
 For example, a spouse may intentionally gift their separate property to the community when, for example, a spouse owned a home prior to marriage and places his wife’s name on the deed to the home with the intent of gifting that sole and separate home to the community.

 The Arizona Court of Appeals in the Flowers case, however, held that although a sole and separate home was turned into community property during the marriage, a trial court may have the authority to award 100% of that home to the spouse who originally owned it as sole and separate property if it proved it is equitable to do so.